nybrandnewschool/pytemplate/README.md

 # BNS Python template project
 A template python project that doubles as a cpenv module.
 Includes automated testing, code-quality checks, and automated deployment to our ShotGrid site.

-The python package is managed using the `poetry` cli tool.
-When developing locally you can use `poetry` to install and manage dependencies for your project.
+The python package is managed using `poetry` tool.
+When developing locally you can use `poetry` to add and manage dependencies for your project.

 # Continuous Integration